How do I apply for Universal Credit?

 If you have debt issues or struggles with budgeting, you can contact your Tenancy Sustainment Officer or the Money Advice Service for free and confidential advice.

-When you start to claim Universal Credit, you will have to wait six weeks before your first payment.
+When you start to claim Universal Credit, you will have to wait five weeks before your first payment.
 If you don't have enough money to cover this period or if you’re worried about being able to pay your rent, or how you can apply for Universal Credit, we can help.

 Email us at firstname.lastname@example.org or call us on 0800 432 0077 and ask to speak to your Tenancy Sustainment Officer.
 They can offer practical one-to-one assistance with benefits, money management and help towards gaining employment, and can also talk to you about different ways to pay.